 The meter reading value is greater than or equal to the previous meter reading value (except where there has been a full revolution of the meter index).

-In respect of an actual meter reading, the meter reading value passes the high/low tolerance test, as determined separately for NSW and the ACT, and published by AEMO.
+In respect of an actual meter reading, the meter reading value passes the high/low tolerance test, as determined separately for NSW and the ACT, and published by AEMO by [1 April 2016].
+AEMO must consult on any subsequent changes to this test as it would in respect of an industry approved methodology.

 The date of the meter reading is later than or the same as the date of the immediately preceding validated meter reading.

-The average daily flow volume calculated from the meter reading must not exceed the meter’s maximum daily flow capacity.
+The average daily flow volume calculated from the meter reading does not exceed the meter’s maximum daily flow capacity.

 [NOTE The proposed initial high/low tolerance tests document is included with the IIR for information only.